A tutorial on learning from preferences and choices with Gaussian Processes: Literature overview

-A Bayesian nonparametric approach based on \textit{Gaussian Processes} for preference learning was firstly proposed by \cite{ChuGhahramani_preference2005} and by \cite{houlsby2011bayesian} for both object- and label-preference with a \textit{probit} likelihood.
+A Bayesian nonparametric approach based on \textit{Gaussian Processes} for preference learning was first proposed by \citet{ChuGhahramani_preference2005} and by \citet{houlsby2011bayesian} for both object- and label-preference with a \textit{probit} likelihood.
 This approach offers two advantages: a nonlinear utility in the covariates and the representation of uncertainty through the posterior.
-Since the posterior is not Gaussian, \cite{ChuGhahramani_preference2005} proposed the Laplace's approximation for inference.
-Other approximations were considered by \cite{houlsby2011bayesian}.
-Recently, \cite{benavoli2020preferential,benavoli2021} showed that the posterior is a Skew-GP and employed a rejection-free procedure to efficiently sample from the posterior.
+Since the posterior is not Gaussian, \citet{ChuGhahramani_preference2005} proposed the Laplace's approximation for inference.
+Other approximations were considered by \citet{houlsby2011bayesian}.
+Recently, \citet{benavoli2021preferential,benavoli2021} showed that the posterior is a Skew GP and employed a rejection-free procedure to efficiently sample from the posterior.

 Apart from random utilities, there are other reasons why individuals can deviate from rationality, such as for instance a \textit{limit of discernibility} \citep{luce1956semiorders} between options having close utilities.
 Furthermore, deviations may arise in cases where the subject's preferences are determined by \textit{multiple utility functions}.
 Rationalising preferences and, more in general, choices based on multiple utilities has been extensively studied in economics \citep{moulin1985choice,eliaz2006indifference}.
-An extension of logit-based RUM to deal with multiple utilities has been proposed in \cite{benson2018discrete}.
-A more general model derived to learn choice functions via multiple utilities (through a Pareto embedding) was derived in \cite{pfannschmidt2020learning}, using a hinge-loss and a neural network based model.
-A GP and probit version of the above model was formulated in \cite{benavoli2023a}.
+An extension of logit-based RUM to deal with multiple utilities has been proposed in \citet{benson2018discrete}.
+A more general model derived to learn choice functions via multiple utilities (through a Pareto embedding) was derived in \citet{pfannschmidt2020learning}, using a hinge-loss and a neural network based model.
+A GP and probit version of the above model was formulated in \citet{benavoli2023a}.